-I stayed at lavish proportioned Chamber Suite (ranging in size form 32m2-43m2) with high ceilings.
+I stayed at lavish proportioned Chamber Suite (ranging in size from 32m2-43m2) with high ceilings.
 I had my very own private access floor.
 The suite had ornate mouldings and expansive windows and a marble fireplace.
 The space was just stunning and the bed was huge.
-I loved the massive pillows and and the bed linen, which felt like silk.
-I adored all the modern decor that came with it with the bed lights being one of my favorite pieces.
+I loved the massive pillows and the bed linen, which felt like silk.
+I adored all the modern decor that came with it with the bed lights being one of my favourite pieces.
 I kept just admiring the high ceiling and reflecting on the history of this luxury building.

 The bathroom was equally inviting and I loved all the lavish amount of marble.
 The towel linen was fluffy and soft.
 The size once again was big enough for two people and I just adored being here soaking up a nice bath after a long day of travelling.
-Ample of REN products which is one of my favorites, and I loved how it was presented.
+Ample of REN products which is one of my favourites, and I loved how it was presented.

 I could not get enough of the lobby.
 It’s a great place for meetings and catching up with clients.
 The ceilings are just amazing and just like the rest of the building I could sit here for hours soaking up the atmosphere and the interior design.
 The sofas and lounges were very comfortable, well maintained and I liked the fresh flowers too.

 Lots of travellers and people I noticed came here for breakfast and during the day the came for drinks etc. It’s just wonderful to sit, soak up the history and look out at that magnificent station.
 Watching the world pass me by.
 During the evening I had a couple of cocktails and the atmosphere was quiet, it was a perfect place to entertain guests and friends.
 The lighting here at night was just wonderful.